-These bone, ceramic, and wooden gaming tokens were found by archaeologists at Hyde Park Barracks beneath the floors, and appear to have been hand-carved by convicts from rubbish scraps and animal bones saved from their meals.
+These bone, ceramic and wooden gaming tokens were found by archaeologists at the Hyde Park Barracks beneath the floors, and appear to have been hand-carved by convicts from rubbish scraps and animal bones saved from their meals.
 Gambling with coins was common among convicts, but how were these gaming tokens used?
-Perhaps they were counters for chess, draughts, Nine Men’s Morris, or tic-tac-toe, or another sort of game where these pieces represented individual players.
-Maybe they were tokens used in swindler’s sleight of hand tricks such as the shell game, or in pitch-and-toss games where the counters stood in for pennies.
+Perhaps they were counters for chess, draughts, Nine Men’s Morris or tic-tac-toe, or another sort of game where these pieces represented individual players.
+Maybe they were tokens used in swindler’s sleight-of-hand tricks such as the shell game, or in pitch-and-toss games where the counters stood in for pennies.
 Gambling was banned at the Barracks and punishable by a stint in the solitary confinement cells, but still seems to have been a popular pastime.
 In the convict ‘flash’ slang language, the term cleaned out referred to a gambler who lost the money he staked in the game.
-One convict, William Ockenden liked to make money by gambling - listen to what the judge said about him in court:

 I made a sweep one night of eight or nine pounds which was staked … but I have been told they often played for twenty pounds … the game was up the minute they saw me, and they cut into their hammocks, then they put out the light, and I had to look sharp and depend upon my own.

-Deputy Superintendent Timothy Lane, Select Committee on Security of Life and Property 1844.8
+Deputy Superintendent Timothy Lane, Select Committee on Security of Life and Property, 1844

 Convict brickmakers working at the Brickfields (now Haymarket) used hack barrows like this one, stacking 20 or 30 wet bricks on the timber palings along the top, for transporting them from the moulding table to the ‘hack’ yard for drying